Zakesde-prince/requirement-analysis/README.md

 - Helps define **what** the system should do
 - Avoids misunderstandings between users and developers
 - Saves time and money by reducing errors early
+## Why is Requirement Analysis Important?

+Here are 3 key reasons:

+1. **Prevents Project Failure**
+   Poor requirements are one of the main reasons software projects fail.
+Requirement Analysis makes sure everyone is on the same page.

+2. **Reduces Development Costs**
+   Catching issues early means less time fixing things later, which saves money.

+3. **Improves User Satisfaction**
+   If the final product matches what users want and expect, they’ll be happier and more likely to use it.